abdur-rahman54/Docker/iris-model/README.md

 ### Deployment

-First you need to make a file named Dockerfile.
+First you need to make a file named _Dockerfile_.
 Here is an overview of what Dockerfile, along with an explanation of each step:
 ```
 # Use the official Python image as the base image